dkimhw/launch_school/js_100/notes/10_other.md

 d // [1, 2]
 ```

-This is different from what Java does.
-In Java, c & d would be the same.
-The two variables return different arrays.

 This code works like this because the reassignment does not mutate the variable to the left of the assignment operator.
 Instead, it changes the variable in such a way that it refers to the array on the right.
 Each variable has a value and reassigning values does not affect any other variables that happen to have the same value.

 **Does that mean that arrays and other objects get stored directly inside variables like primitives?**